Heratiki/altlas/README.md

 This system uses a PyTorch-based RNN (LSTM) model trained with the REINFORCE algorithm (with baseline and entropy regularization) to generate code attempts.

+Each task is defined in a JSON file that includes not only the expected output but also valid solution patterns and constraints.
+This allows the system to recognize multiple valid approaches to solving a problem while ensuring core requirements (like specific operators or values) are met.

 ## Setup

 This project is designed to run within a development container.